kunkunz420/iOS-Font-Force-Apply/README.md

 ---

-🔧 Installation
+✅ Method 1: Recommended – Use the .zip Release
+Go to the Releases page

+Download the latest .zip file (e.g. ios-style-font-switcher.zip)

+Unzip it anywhere on your computer

+Open Chrome and navigate to chrome://extensions/

+Enable Developer mode (top right corner)

+Click Load unpacked

+Select the folder you just unzipped

+🎉 Done!
+The extension should now appear in your toolbar.

+🛠️ Method 2: Manual from Source Code
-1. Download or clone this repository
+Clone or download this repository (green "Code" button → Download ZIP)

+Unzip the folder

-2. Go to `chrome://extensions/` in Chrome
+Open chrome://extensions/ in Chrome

-3. Enable Developer mode (top-right)
+Enable Developer mode

-4. Click "Load unpacked"
+Click Load unpacked

-5. Select the folder containing this extension
+Select the unzipped folder

+💡 Tip
+If the extension doesn't activate immediately, click the puzzle icon 🧩 in the Chrome toolbar, pin the extension, and open the popup toggle.